drossDS/Forecasting_Carbon_Emissions/README.md

 ********SHOW PLOT!!!!!!***********

-### Trianing Data Time-Span Selection
+### Trianing Data Timespan and Final Model Selection
-AS timeseries data are influenced by trends it often best to use the most recent data to make predictions.
-TO determine how much of the data prior to the prediciton

-For timeseries data the most recent data has often has the greatesst impact on the model forecasts as much older data may be far less relevant to current trends and negatively impact model acuracy.
-Thus evaluationg the effects of the training data's starting point on the prediction accuracy was required to determine the proper timespan of data against which the model should be trained.
+For timeseries data, the most recent data has often have the greatesst impact on the model forecasts as much older data may be far less relevant to current trends and negatively impact model acuracy.
+Thus evaluating the effects of the training data's starting point on the prediction accuracy was required to determine the proper timespan of data against which the model should be trained.

+The training data used previously were split into a validation (test) dataset which contained the most recent 12 months of emissions data (Aug-2015 - Jul-2016), and five different training data subsets with different timespans.
+Each of the four models above was then fitted against the five training data subsets, and used to forecast the most recent 12 months of emissions data (Aug-2015 - Jul-2016).
+The root mean sqaure error between the forecasted emissions and the actual emissions (validation dataset) were then calcaulated for each model-timespan combination to determine which produced the most acurate forecasts.
+The model-timespan combination with the lowest RMSE value was found to be the ____ model withe a ____ month training data timespan.
+Its Mean Average Percent Error (MAPE) against the validation dataset was clulated.
+The Error and forecast of the final model are shown in the plot below:

+****SHWO THE PLOT!!!!!!

+Based on the validation dataset, the predicted model error that would be observed aginst the test data is approximately 3%.

+## FOrecasting Beyond the Provided Data
+With final model variety, training data transformation technique, training data timespan, and hyperparaemters selected, the natural gas emssions were forecasted 12 months beyond the provided data.
+A final traiing dataset was crteated from the most recent __ months of the provided emissions data and the forecasted carbone emissions are shown in the plot below.

+****SHWO THE PLOT!!!!!!

+## Conclusions:
+The conclusoins of this report are outlined as follows:
+- A vareity of seasonal and non-seasonal regression models were used optimized in combination with the transformation methods of the training data
+- The four best models based on root mean sqaure error were then selected to be further evaluated based on their ability to forecast the last year of the prodived emisions data
+- The effects of five training data timespans on each of the four best models were examined to determine which model and timespan combination produced a forecast with the lowest error
+- The best combination with the lowest Root Mean Square Error (RMSE) was selected and determined to have Mean Avergae Percent Error (MAPE) of approximately 3% when forecasting the last 12 months of provided emissions data
+- THe best model was a Seasonal Autoregressive Integrating Moving Average (SARIMA) model trained against the most recent 67 months of log-transformed emissions data
+- The final model was then employed to forecast the carbon emissions from natural gas electric energy production 12 motnhs beyond the provided emissions data

 The RMSE values for each combinations predictions aginst their training data